FREE SHIPPING on purchases over 1,500 CZK 📦

 • Increased nervousness

-Magnesium balance is affected by poor diet, alcohol consumption, and certain medications.
+Magnesium balance is affected by an unhealthy diet, alcohol consumption, or certain medications.
 Magnesium is also an important part of our stress response.
-In response to a stressor, extracellular magnesium is released, resulting in increased magnesium excretion through the kidneys.
-Chronic stress can lead to magnesium depletion, leading to magnesium deficiency.
-Simply put, magnesium is needed for a proper stress response, and stress depletes the body. ( 9 )
+In response to a stressor, extracellular magnesium is released, and consequently, a higher amount of magnesium is excreted by the kidneys.
+During chronic stress, magnesium depletion leads to its deficiency.
+Simply put, we need magnesium for a proper stress response, and at the same time, it is depleted from the body by stress.
+(9)

 B vitamins